The Hidden Story Underneath My Story

 I took off and turned right onto Creek Road.

 I pulled into the farm and parked in the field where I have been working the last few weeks.
-It was cold, the wind blew the trees left and right in slow motion, the wild brush around the pond had been cut back; it looked like a Wyeth landscape.
-I stirred with gratitude, especially when I noticed the small flock of Canada geese, a nostalgic scene for me.
+It was cold, the wind blew the trees left and right in slow motion, the wild brush around the pond had been cut back; it looked like a winter Wyeth landscape.
+I stirred with gratitude, “How is it I get to be here…” A small flock of Canada geese preened around the pond, I stared as my heart swelled.

 Before setting up, I trekked through the field and made my way up to the farmhouse, I saw my father in the distance rambling up the path, backpack on, chair in hand, and his favorite Snoopy hat, compliments of one of my nephews.
 Most of the artists that day found spots to work on their paintings in the warmth of the house; my father joined them.
 Thinking I wasn’t coming, I stepped around the corner, and my dad returned a big smile when he saw me.